jdjuan/ng-notyf/.github/ISSUE_TEMPLATE.md

-# What would you like ...
+# What would you like to do...

 `Check the one that applies with an "x" => [x]`